 To help students augment the skills gained in their academic programs, we offer a Professional Skills Certificate.
 This is a certificate of attendance – students only need to attend a series of workshops, held throughout the year, to complete the certificate.
 A variety of half-day sessions are held and students choose the ones that best meet their own professional development needs.

 The workshops are facilitated by professionals working in the subject area and provide students with hands-on experience based on real-world examples.
-Five professional skills modules are scheduled for 2012/13:
+Five professional skills modules are scheduled for 2012/13 and 2013/2014:

 - Project Management